 The results of preclinical studies may not be predictive of the results of clinical trials, and the results of any early-stage clinical trials we commence may not be predictive of the results of the later-stage clinical trials.
 In addition, initial success in clinical trials may not be indicative of results obtained when such trials are completed.
 In particular, the small number of patients in our planned early clinical trials may make the results of these trials less predictive of the outcome of later clinical trials.
-For example, even if successful, the results of the dose-escalation portion of our planned Phase 1 clinical trials of ARV-110 and ARV-471 may not be predictive of the results of further clinical trials of these product candidates or any of our other product candidates.
-Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their products.
+For example, even if successful, the results of the dose escalation monotherapy portion of our planned Phase 1 clinical trials of ARV-110 and ARV-471 may not be predictive of the results of further clinical trials of these product candidates or any of our other product candidates.
+Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their products.
 Our current or future clinical trials may not ultimately be successful or support further clinical development of any of our product candidates.
 There is a high failure rate for product candidates proceeding through clinical trials.
 A number of companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in clinical development even after achieving encouraging results in earlier studies.
 Any such setbacks in our clinical development could materially harm our business and results of operations.